boostorg/website-v2/docs/development_setup_notes.md

 Edit the .env, adding AWS keys.

 Continue (as the root user) to the instructions in the top-level README.md file.
 Or if using WSL, review the last few steps in that section again.

-On Linux, the advantage of running `docker compose` as root is the userid (0) will match the containers and the shared files.
-Another option is to install Docker Desktop, which would allow you to stay as a regular user.

 ## macOS